-In addition to her duties on the court, Judge Bowes is a Commissioner on the Pennsylvania Commission on Crime and Juvenile Delinquency, and a member of the Pennsylvania Supreme Court Appellate Procedural Rules Committee.
+In addition to her duties on the court, Judge Bowes was a Commissioner on the Pennsylvania Commission on Crime and Juvenile Delinquency, and is a member of the Pennsylvania Supreme Court Appellate Procedural Rules Committee.
 She is a continuing legal education course planner and lecturer for the Pennsylvania Bar Institute, the Pennsylvania Bar Association, American Inns of Court, and numerous county bar associations.
 Judge Bowes has published several articles on diverse subjects pertaining to the Superior Court.
 Active in community affairs, Judge Bowes chairs the Council of Trustees of Bloomsburg University, one of the fourteen state PASSHE universities.
 She also serves on the University of Pittsburgh School of Law Alumni Board.
 She is past chair of the St. Anthony Program and St. Anthony Charitable Foundation, former trustee of the Allegheny County Medical Society Foundation, St. Clair Memorial Hospital, the Allegheny County Finance and Development Commission, and numerous other charitable and civic organizations.

 In 1997, she was honored by Governor Tom Ridge with Pennsylvania’s Best 50 Women in Business Award.
 She was named Woman of the Year in 2007 by the University of Pittsburgh Law Women’s Association for her work on the Color of Justice Program, and received the Spirit of St. Anthony Award in 2018.
 Judge Bowes was elected to a ten-year term on the Superior Court of Pennsylvania in November 2001, and was retained in 2011 and 2021.
 Her terms concludes in 2029.
 Her chambers are located in Pittsburgh.